jetbrains-academy/rustlings-course/Iterators & Closures/Standard Library Types/Shared-State Concurrency/task.md

 ### Multiple Ownership with Multiple Threads

 In Chapter 15, we gave a value multiple owners by using the smart pointer `Rc<T>` to create a reference counted value.
 Let’s do the same here and see what happens.
-We’ll wrap the `Mutex<T>` in `Rc<T>` in Listing 16-14 and clone the `Rc<T>` before moving ownership to the thread.
+We’ll wrap the `Mutex<T>` in `Rc<T>` in the following example and clone the `Rc<T>` before moving ownership to the thread.
 Now that we’ve seen the errors, we’ll also switch back to using the `for` loop, and we’ll keep the `move` keyword with the closure.

 ```rust
     use std::rc::Rc;